The Best Things To Do in Pisa, Italy by JetSettingFools.com

 View of Piazza dei Miracoli, Pisa, Italy

-Although the square is confined within walls, it is free to visit.
-We recommend strolling through the square to admire the architecture, posing for funny photos of the tower along the southern side of the cathedral and lounging on the spacious grass to take it all in.
+We recommend strolling through the square to admire the architecture, posing for funny photos with the tower and lounging on the spacious grass.

-Do note that entry into the sights within the square – the Leaning Tower, Cathedral, Baptistry, Cemetery and both museums – require a ticket.
-Basic entry tickets can be purchased on the official website or in person – but guided tours (like this one) offer a much more comprehensive introduction to the attractions.
+Do note that entry into the sights does require a ticket.
+Basic entry tickets can be purchased on the official website or in person.
+Plus, guided tours (like this one) offer a much more comprehensive introduction to the attractions.

 Exterior view of the Cathedral of Pisa, Italy

-The absolutely stunning Cathedral at Pisa (also called the Duomo di Pisa) sits in the center of the grand Piazza dei Miracoli and ranks one of the best places to visit in Pisa, Italy.
+The absolutely stunning Duomo di Pisa sits in the center of the grand Piazza dei Miracoli and ranks one of the best places to visit in Pisa, Italy.

-Building of the cathedral commenced in the year 1063 and took just 30 years to complete.
-However, a makeover was already underway by the 12th century and renovations were required after a fire in 1595, giving the church much of its present-day appearance.
+Building of commenced in 1063 and took just 30 years to complete.
+However, a makeover was already underway by the 12th century.
+Renovations were also required after a fire in 1595, giving the church much of its present-day appearance.

 Exterior Details of the Cattedrale di Pisa, Italy